sp

 • ISO/IEC 27032:2012 – Guidelines for Cybersecurity.

-• Understand how to develop and integrate using ISO 27001, NIST 1.1 and COBIT frameworks.
+• Develop and integrate using ISO 27001, NIST 2.0 and COBIT frameworks.

 TARGETED AUDIENCE:

-• CISO, CIO, CTO, IT Directors, VP/IT Directors, IT and Senior IT Managers, Business leaders, CSOC Managers and Threat Hunters, Application Testers, Risk and Compliance, Cybersecurity and Information Security professionals, SOC Teams, Project Managers, Network Security Engineers, Enterprise Architects, and Technical Writers.
+• CISO, CIO, CTO, IT Directors, VP/IT Directors, IT and Senior IT Managers, Business leaders, CSOC Managers and Threat Hunters, Application Testers, Risk and Compliance, Cybersecurity and Information Security professionals, SOC Teams, Project Managers, Network Security Engineers, Enterprise Architects, Solution Architects and Technical Writers.

 • This workshop is equally recommended for IT Consultants, Systems Integrator s, Technology Consultants, Sales and Technical Sales resources who want to up-skill their present set of knowledge field of Cybersecurity.